zerodytrash/TikTok-Live-Connector/README.md

 ## Accessing 3rd-Party Routes

-The `WebcastWebClient` comes bundled with an instance of `EulerSigner`, a 3rd-party library that provides the WebSocket connection URL used to connect to TikTok LIVE.
+The `TikTokWebClient` comes bundled with an instance of `EulerSigner`, a 3rd-party library that provides the WebSocket connection URL used to connect to TikTok LIVE.